Click on the relevant service tab to filter the FAQ’s

 Do you have HICAPS?

 We have HICAPS which allows you to claim your rebate directly from your health insurer and you only pay the gap fee.

 Do you accept WorkSafe, Department of Veterans Affairs (DVA), Chronic Disease Management (CDM) Plans (formerly EPC) or Transport Accident Commission (TAC) patients?

 We accept all of these patient types but we require additional information to process these.

 - DVA – You require a current doctors referral to attend.

-- EPC – You require a current EPC plan from your GP prior to the date of consultation.
-You are required to pay your account on the day of consultation and we can process your EPC claim with Medicare.
+- CDM – You require a current CDM plan from your GP prior to the date of consultation.
+You are required to pay your account on the day of consultation and we can process your CDM claim with Medicare.
 Medicare usually process the claim overnight and the rebate is in your account the next day, there is a small out of pocket expense.

 - TAC – We require a letter from TAC that your claim has been accepted.
 Some of our physiotherapists charge a gap fee.